 Is there anything we can do to prevent these deadly situations before they begin?
 First, it’s important to analyze who’s committing the crime, and what these shootings all have in common.

 The number of yearly shootings is staggering

-With the recent shooting in Las Vegas called the “deadliest shooting in modern U.S. history,” 2017 is on track to have the most mass shootings ever in the country.
+The 2017 shooting in Las Vegas was called the “deadliest shooting in modern U.S. history,” and managed to help the year become the deadliest of the last decade.
 HuffPost explains in 2016, there were 384 mass shootings.
-And as of June 2017 — not counting the most recent massacres — there were already 153.
+And as of June 2017, there were already 153.
 In order for a shooter to participate in a “mass shooting” at least four people die in a single public location.